-When meeting for the first time, Romanian businessmen greet and shake hands (see p.
-4 of Language and Communication).
+When meeting for the first time, Romanian businessmen greet and shake hands (see Language and Communication).
 Potential business partners typically exchange gifts such as wine, alcohol, or chocolates to help establish rapport.
-Building interpersonal relations is essential, so Romanians often begin and end business meetings with light conversation on topics such as health, family, and pastimes (see p.
-5 of Language and Communication).
+Building interpersonal relations is essential, so Romanians often begin and end business meetings with light conversation on topics such as health, family, and pastimes (see Language and Communication).
 To ensure trust and confidence among colleagues, Romanians may rely on personal favors or hire family members and friends.